sajinzx/BankManagementSystem/README.md

-# Banking System in C with OpenGL
+# Bank Management System in C with OpenGL

 ## Overview
 This project is a simple banking system developed in the C programming language using OpenGL for the graphical user interface.
 It simulates basic banking operations with a user-friendly graphical interface controlled through keyboard and mouse interactions.